ScaleMind-C9308A/conflux/README.md

 CVF Crawler - Crawling all paper you want from CVF Access Repository

+# Updates
+- v0.0.1 (29th Dec 2024): CVPR, ICCV conference papers crawling all or by year or by conference

 # Installation
 First you need to clone the repo as currently ```cvf_crawler``` is not available on ```Pypi```
 ```